Code-Jones/spam-your-friends-with-python/README.md

     Chrome version can be found under settings => about Move that to the downloaded folder
 3. Mac users will get an alert about the driver cannot be authenticated.
 Go to settings => security => general => press the button at the bottom

+If you get ssl.SSLCertVerificationError: [SSL: CERTIFICATE_VERIFY_FAILED] this is a weird mac thing.
+Go to Macintosh HD => Applications => Python3.8 folder double click on Install Certificates.command

 ## Usage